fseha-hagos/food-delivery/README.md

 # 🍔 Food Delivery App 🚚

 Welcome to the **Food Delivery App** repository!
-This project is a fully functional food delivery platform designed to provide users with a seamless experience for ordering food online.
+This project is a responive frontend food delivery platform designed to provide users with a seamless experience for ordering food online.
 Whether you're a foodie or a developer, this project has something for everyone!

 ## 🌟 Features